 How Do People Gain Access to Prescription Medication?

 One of the biggest issues in recent history are cases of unwitting parents providing an easily accessible introduction to the world of recreational substance abuse inside their poorly monitored medicine cabinets.
-Anti-anxiety drugs, painkillers, and easily obtainable stimulants marketed as focus aids can introduce a younger demographic to psychoactives with a much higher rate of addiction than alcohol or marijuana.
+Anti-anxiety drugs, painkillers, and easily obtainable stimulants marketed as focus aids can introduce a younger demographic to psychoactive with a much higher rate of addiction than alcohol or marijuana.
 Once a user wants a repeat experience, all that is needed is a few hours of time and some carefully chosen words with a doctor.
-52 million people over the age of 12 have used prescription drugs non-medically in their lifetime.
+Fifty-two million people over the age of 12 have used prescription drugs non-medically in their lifetime.

-While most wait until high school to experiment with recreational psychoactives, the legal age restrictions on alcohol and medical marijuana make it at least somewhat difficult for minors to obtain regularly.
+While most wait until high school to experiment with recreational psychoactive, the legal age restrictions on alcohol and medical marijuana make it at least somewhat difficult for minors to obtain regularly.
 However, a person of any age can be prescribed painkillers for anything from bronchitis to a broken femur.
-Why are we expecting young people to have mastery over impulse control when they have had little to no experience with the substances in question?
-Prescription pills are fueling a new wave of unlikely addicts, as simple pain relief leads straight to the clutches of heroin.
+Why should doctors expect young people to have mastery over impulse control when they have had little to no experience with the substances in question?
+Prescription pills are fueling a new wave of drug use, as simple pain relief leads straight to the clutches of heroin.

-The Thin Line between Relief and Abuse
+The Thin Line Between Relief and Abuse

 Separating those who are abusing the system from those who genuinely need it is no easy task.
-There is no magic algorithm that shows who is faking an injury; instead these cases are dealt with on a case by case basis, with only the worst offenders throwing up enough red flags to get noticed.
+There is no magic algorithm that shows who is faking an injury; instead, these cases are dealt with on a case-by-case basis.
+Unfortunately, only the worst offenders tend to throw up enough red flags to get noticed.
 These offenders are then dealt with as criminals, clogging an already overcrowded penal system instead of being given help and rehabilitated.